Sato logo

 Society is going through a positive sea-change in terms of the way neurodivergent individuals are perceived and supported at school and beyond.
 However, there is still widespread misunderstanding about the various conditions this term includes (Autism and ADHD being the most common) and in some cases harmful prejudices leave parents anxious about starting an assessment or receiving a diagnosis.

 About 15% of the global population are thought to be neurodivergent.
 Broadly speaking neurodiversity refers to brains that are built and work somewhat differently to a loosely defined ‘neurotypical’ majority.
 In the UK at least 1% of people are thought to have an autistic spectrum condition and about 4% have ADHD.
 Dyslexia, dyspraxia and dyscalculia are about 10%, 6% and 6%.
-The steady rise in cases probably has something to do with changed in definitions and therefore diagnosis as well as greater awareness so that individuals who would previously have been missed are better understood.
+The steady rise in cases probably has something to do with changes in definitions and therefore diagnosis as well as greater awareness so that individuals who would previously have been missed are better understood.
 There’s rarely an identifiable cause but scientists suspect that DNA underpins 80% of autism and ADHD.

 As a parent you will probably have been modifying your world to meet your child’s needs for a long time prior to considering a diagnosis so in some ways it can be a relief to have your experiences understood.
 But it can also be a uniquely painful time and space should be given to the whole range of emotional responses in your family.
 Our therapists can help you make sense of your feelings and work out how to support the emotional needs of your child as they learn to celebrate their uniqueness.
 Learn more, about our parent counselling sessions or Book Today.